RT2142/RPS/README.md

 Users can select a username between 4 to 12 characters

-Users can input their username to begin the game
+Users can input their username to begin the game through prompt box.

 Users can select to play  best out of, 1, 3 or 5.